Help and advice for ex-offenders

 What is the Rehabilitation of Offenders Act?

-The Rehabilitation of Offenders Act 1974 outlaws discrimination against ex-offenders.
+The Rehabilitation of Offenders Act 1974 outlaws discrimination against ex-offenders and was amended by Section 139 of the Legal Aid Sentencing and Punishment of Offenders Act 2012 which came into force on 10th March 2014.
 It is intended to help people with few and/or minor convictions.
 People with many or serious convictions will probably not benefit from the Act because their rehabilitation period will usually be longer.

 How long is it before convictions are spent?

-- prison sentences up to six months become spent after seven years
+- prison sentence of over 30 months and up to 48 months – seven years

-Some rehabilitation periods are halved if you were under 18 when convicted.
+Some buffer periods are halved if you were under 18 when convicted.

 Do I need to tell an employer about spent convictions?